 Today, CCOH Research documents the central events of our times with a focus on human rights.
 In addition, CCOH Archives seeks to build collections that relate to women’s history, feminisms, queer history, racial justice movements, and critical race studies.
 The CCOH Archives continues to collect individual biographical interviews, with priority given to those that complement new acquisitions in RBML’s other collecting areas.

 Following developments in the field of oral history, CCOH Archives works to provide researchers with access to the audio/video recording of an interview as well as its transcript.

-Please contact Curator for the Columbia Center of Oral History Archive Kimberly Springer.
+Please contact Curator of the Columbia Center for Oral History Archives Kimberly Springer.

 The guiding principle of RBML’s performing arts collections was established by writer and educator Brander Matthews and his Dramatic Museum and Library, who set out to collect material that documented the business of the theater, rather than to simply collect texts.
 Major archival acquisitions document all aspects of the creative process and performance.
 For example, the Joseph Urban archive includes a wide range of materials specific to actual productions, from preliminary set designs to finished set models, photographs, and playbills.
 Material added to the theater holdings should inform the researcher about the living theater, such as printed texts marked as prompt copies.

 The geographic focus is on collections with Columbia or New York City connections.
 In recent years, the collection has expanded to other behind the scenes aspects, such as performing arts criticism and technology and other performing arts including music, dance, and film.